Detecting Evolutionary Change-Points with Branch-Specific Substitution Models and Shrinkage Priors: Materials and Methods

 \subsection{Other models and priors}

 We employ branch-specific substitution processes as detailed in Section~\ref{sec:substitution_model} in our analyses.
 We place Bayesian bridge shrinkage priors on the log difference of the branch-specific substitution parameter of a branch and that of its parent branch with the global scale $\mu = 1$ and exponent $\alpha = 0.9$ for both analyses.
 We pick this specific exponent value to shrink the total number of change-points in the posterior across the tree to around $2$ for the MPXV data example and use the same exponent value for the BRCA1 example.
-We place a normal prior with mean $0$ and variance $1$ on the log of the kappa parameter in the HKY model for the MPXV analysis and an exponential prior with mean $1$ on the kappa parameter for the BRCA1 analysis.
-We place a coalescent prior with exponentially growing effective population size on ingroup taxa and constant effective population size on outgroup taxa on the tree topology for the MPXV analysis (please see the BEAST XML files for details of ingroup and outgroup taxa) and a fixed species tree topology for the BRCA1 analysis.
+We place a normal prior with mean $0$ and variance $1$ on the log of the kappa parameter in the HKY model for the MPXV analysis and an exponential prior with mean $1$ on the kappa parameter for the BRCA1 analysis. kappa{ The different prior choices for the kappa parameter stem from our modeling and implementation choices.
+On one hand, we model instantaneous transition rates of the HKY + APOBEC process in the log space to more conveniently compose the differing effects while retaining positivity; whereas in the $F1 \times 4MG + \kappa + \omega$ codon substitution model, we model the instantaneous transition rates directly in their original space. } We place a coalescent prior with exponentially growing effective population size on ingroup taxa and constant effective population size on outgroup taxa on the tree topology for the MPXV analysis (please see the BEAST XML files for details of ingroup and outgroup taxa) and a fixed species tree topology for the BRCA1 analysis.
 We employ a random-effects molecular clock model as described in \cite{ji2020gradients} for the MPXV analysis and a fixed evolutionary rate of $1$ for the BRCA1 analysis.
 We employ a discretized gamma distribution with $4$ rate categories for modeling among-site rate heterogeneity \citep{yang1994maximum} for both analyses and place an exponential prior with mean $0.5$ on its shape parameter.